 - Maynooth University

 Can I continue to post a copy of my article in an Elsevier journal using the Green Open Access model?

 Yes, subject to the journal’s Green policy.
 For further information, see Elsevier’s Sharing and hosting policy FAQ or the Sherpa-Romeo database of publishers’ Green policies.

 How long does the agreement last?

 1 Jan 2020 – 31 Dec 2022.
-Only articles accepted on or between these dates will be eligible to take advantage of no-fee OA publishing.
-So articles submitted in 2019 and accepted in 2020 will be eligible.
+Only articles accepted for publication on or between these dates will be eligible to take advantage of no-fee OA publishing.
+For example: articles submitted in 2019 and accepted in 2020 will be eligible.
 Similarly, an article submitted in December 2022 but not accepted until 2023 will not be eligible.

 What makes this a good deal?

 The cost is within the normal cost inflation expected for a ScienceDirect read-only subscription agreement without an open access element: therefore it is effectively cost-neutral for the libraries involved.
 It also means that the agreement is cost-saving for the HEI sector as a whole, as some researchers who had been paying Article Processing Charges to have their articles published open access may not now need to pay.